EmreKaram/Todo-List-Application/README.md

 # Todo List Application

-This is a simple To-Do List application built with Express and Node.js.
+This is a simple To-Do List application built with Express, Node.js and Bootstrap.
 The app allows you to add and delete tasks in two different categories: "Daily Tasks" and "Work Tasks."

 ## Installation